superruzafa/visual-scala-reference/_en/functions/range.md

 }
 ~~~

-`range` creates a collection using as elements the sequence of values that starts with `starts` and stops before reaching `end`.
+`range` creates a collection using as elements the sequence of values that starts with `start` and stops before reaching `end`.

 <figure class="diagram">
   <img src="images/range.svg" alt="range function">